Volunteer at Powell Street Festival 2023

 - Goody bag at the end of your shift at Festival, full of treats!

-- Volunteer Appreciation Party on the Tuesday after Festival with awards, dinner, door prizes, and bingo!
-Volunteers Only.
+- Volunteer Appreciation Party on the Tuesday after the Festival with awards, dinner, door prizes, and bingo!
+Volunteers only.
 This is a dry event.

 Have you volunteered before and want to get more involved?
 Joining the Festival Committee might be a good fit for you.

 The Festival Committee is a crew of dedicated volunteers who coordinate the logistics and production of the Festival.
 Over 30 volunteers each year are recruited for these positions.
 Most positions demand a full two-day commitment, in addition to preparatory work leading up to the festival.
 These volunteer coordinator positions are confirmed in the spring of each year.

 Contact for festival volunteer opportunities – volunteer [at] powellstreetfestival.com.

 Volunteering at Powell Street Festival: More Things You Should Know